bubbapang/personal-site/README.md

 - **Portfolio**: The portfolio page showcases my skills and the projects I've worked on.

-- **Blog**: The blog page contains my thoughts and essays on various topics.
+- **Essays**: The Essays page contains my thoughts and essays on various topics.

 - **Contact**: The contact page provides ways for visitors to get in touch with me, including links to my email and social media profiles.